 Part 1 of this 2-part post illustrates the problem.
 I hope you’ll continue to part 2, as part 1 by itself may sound merely depressing or hopeless.
 I have great hope for change, but I believe it will come in a very different form than most are advocating today.

-The American UMC is a dying institution.
+The American UMC is a declining institution.
 This is hardly debatable.
 Membership and attendance numbers have steadily declined for a century, only mitigated by mergers.
 The average age of members has steadily risen.
 No one believes these are the “glory days” of American Methodism, whether measuring by numbers or by religious experience.
-Given the most recently reported average age of members (57), our death may come more quickly than expected, as the next generation passes and contributions rapidly decline.
+Given the most recently reported average age of members (57), our death could come more quickly than expected, as the next generation passes and contributions rapidly decline.

 An Illustration of the Problem

 Two years ago, I was asked to serve on a task force for our conference.
 I declined.
 I had spent too much time on too many committees that had no apparent effect.
 But I was assured that this would be different.
-We had an opportunity to make significant change to a failing structure in the conference – our college chaplaincies and Wesley Foundations.
+We had an opportunity to make significant change to a failing structure in the conference––our college chaplaincies and Wesley Foundations.
 These consume 8% of the current budget.
-(Those are failing structures that catch the Bishop’s attention!)
+(Those are failing structures that catch the Bishop’s attention.)
 The Bishop had acknowledged the inherent flaws in the current structure and commissioned a group to recommend major changes.
 I saw the opportunity to serve on a committee that would make a difference and accepted the invitation.

 Over the next 18 months, we consumed no less than 500 cumulative hours of task force members’ time in meetings, teleconferences, research, document drafting, presentation prep, etc. Some members were already among the conference’s experts in this area: one Wesley Foundation director, three former directors, three former board chairs, a college president, and the conference staff person and chairman, who had each overseen this area for the past six years.
 All agreed that the existing system was fraught with problems and frustration and must change.
 In time, we developed a plan that would require significant change but allow for great opportunity.
 The plan gave us hope for starting new ministries, better resourcing some of our most needy existing ones, and providing real accountability where little had existed before.